digital-asset/daml/daml-lf/spec/transaction.rst

 **version 10, 25 March 2020**

-This specification, in concert with the ``transaction.proto`` machine-readable definition, defines a format for *DAML LF transactions*, to be used when inspecting ledger activity as a stream, or submitting changes to the ledger.
+This specification, in concert with the ``transaction.proto`` machine-readable definition, defines a format for *DAML LF transactions*, to be used when inspecting ledger activity as a st ream, or submitting changes to the ledger.

 A *ledger* can be viewed as a sequence of these transactions.

 Do not read this without ``transaction.proto``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``transaction.proto`` defines the baseline rules for *DAML-LF transactions*; that file must be consulted in concert with this document for a full specification of DAML-LF transactions.
 Except where required for clarity, we do not repeat rules defined and enforced in that file within this document.
 When consulting the section on each message type, you must also refer to the same definition in ``transaction.proto`` for a full definition of the requirements for that message.

 This document is insufficiently detailed to construct a correct transaction; you must refer to ``transaction.proto`` as well to have a